-The success of our business is dependent upon our ability to introduce products on a timely basis with features and performance levels that provide value to our customers while supporting and coinciding with significant industry transitions.
+The success of our business depends on our ability to introduce products on a timely basis with features and performance levels that provide value to our customers while supporting and coinciding with significant industry transitions.

 Our success depends to a significant extent on the development, qualification, implementation and acceptance of new product designs and improvements that provide value to our customers.
-Our ability to develop, qualify and distribute, and have manufactured, new products and related technologies to meet evolving industry requirements, at prices acceptable to our customers and on a timely basis, are significant factors in determining our competitiveness in our target markets.
+Our ability to develop, qualify and distribute, and have manufactured, new products and related technologies to meet evolving industry trends and requirements, at prices acceptable to our customers and on a timely basis, are significant factors in determining our competitiveness in our target markets.
 We cannot assure you that our efforts to execute our product roadmap will result in innovative products and technologies that provide value to our customers.
 If we fail to or are delayed in developing, qualifying or shipping new products or technologies that provide value to our customers and address these new trends or if we fail to predict which new form factors, product features preferences or requirements, consumers will adopt and adjust our business accordingly, we may lose competitive positioning, which could cause us to lose market share and require us to discount the selling prices of our products.
 Although we make substantial investments in research and development, we cannot be certain that we will be able to develop, obtain or successfully implement new products and technologies on a timely basis or that they will be well-received by our customers.
-Moreover, our investments in new products and technologies and may divert our limited resources and disrupt our ongoing business.
-New investments may not generate sufficient revenue, may incur unanticipated liabilities and may divert our limited resources and disrupt our expectations and will not adversely affect our reputation, financial condition and operating results.
+Moreover, our investments in new products and technologies involve certain risks and uncertainties and could disrupt our ongoing business.
+New investments may not generate sufficient revenue, may incur unanticipated liabilities and may divert our limited resources and distract management from our current operations.
+We cannot be certain that our ongoing investments in new products and technologies will be successful, will meet our expectations and will not adversely affect our reputation, financial condition and operating results.
+For example, as part of our Pervasive AI strategy, we have a portfolio of hardware products and software tools to allow our customers to develop scalable and pervasive AI solutions.
+We are increasingly building AI capabilities into our products, but there can be no assurance that such product offerings will be broadly accepted.
+If we fail to develop and timely offer or deploy such products and technologies or keep pace with the product offerings of our competitors, our business could be adversely affected.
+Additionally, our efforts in developing new AI technology solutions are inherently risky and may not always succeed.
+We may incur significant costs, resources, investments and delays and not achieve a return on investment or capitalize on the opportunities presented by demand for AI solutions.
+Moreover, while AI adoption is likely to continue and may accelerate, the long-term trajectory of this technological trend is uncertain.